chilli2k/twitter_hate_speech/README.md

 The main objective of this project is to detect the hate speech in the tweets.
-This project classifies the tweets on the basis of hateful sentiments associated with the tweet using NLp and other machine learning algorithms.
+This project classifies the tweets on the basis of hateful sentiments associated with the tweet using NLP and other machine learning algorithms.